hzhang0921/Reddit-Text-Mining/instructions.md

 ### Markov Text Synthesis
 You can use Markov analysis to learn a generative model of the text that you collect from the web and use it to generate new texts.
 You can even use it to create mashups of multiple texts.
-One of possibilities in this space would be to to create literary mashups automatically.
+One of possibilities in this space would be to create literary mashups automatically.
 Again, let professor know if you go this route and we can provide more guidance.

 ---